esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ::: challenge

-## Exercise 5: Send back the result
+## Challenge 5: Send back the result

 In the $O_f$ operator of your model construct a message and replace the return statement with a call to `libmuscle.Instance.send()` to send the final state to the outside world.